 The communications mode is still called one-way even when an uplink is being received by the spacecraft, but the full round-trip light time has not elapsed.
 Consider the following situation: The station is receiving downlink and watching telemetry that shows the state of the spacecraft’s own receiver.
 As long as the spacecraft’s receiver is not receiving the uplink, communications are called ‘one-way’.
 After the spacecraft’s receiver has locked onto the uplink, it is ‘two-way’.
 There are two modes for two-way data: coherent, where the return/downlink signal is directly and proportionally related to the forward/uplink signal, and non-coherent, where the return/downlink signal is generated independently from the forward/uplink signal.
 Two-way coherent data relies on a single reference source typically at the ground station, whereas two-way non-coherent data relies on two independent reference sources, one at the ground station and one on the satellite.

-‘Three-way’ data results when a station is receiving a satellite-to-ground link, but a different station is providing the ground-to-satellite link.
+‘Three-way’ data results when a station is receiving a flight-to-ground link, but a different station is providing the ground-to-flight link.
 The Round-Trip Light Time (RTLT) must have elapsed since the other station’s uplink began.
 The same situation with respect to the uplink exists for two-way and three-way communication, i.e., one One Way Light Time (OWLT) after the spacecraft receiver locks on the uplink signal, the ground will detect the three-way signal.
 If telemetry is arriving at a station from the spacecraft, and the spacecraft’s receiver is still in lock on the uplink provided by another station, the communications are ‘three-way’.

 Four-Way Data